sheerun/prettier-standard/README.md

 > If you're using the [`npm`][npm]: `npm install --save-dev prettier-standard`.

-> You can also install globally with `npm i -g prettier-standard`
+> You can also install globally with `npm install -g prettier-standard`

 ## Usage